German business leaders react to election result | DW | 27.09.2021

 After the 2017 election, it took months for Chancellor Angela Merkel's conservatives and the SPD to agree on an updated version of their coalition government.
 It wasn't until six months after the election that Merkel was confirmed again as chancellor.

-"In view of the unclear election result, German industry now expects all political parties to take maximum responsibility and address the priorities, not tactical maneuvering," was the similar statement from the president of the Federation of German Industries (BDI), Siegfried Russwurm.
+"In view of the unclear election result, German industry now expects all political parties to take maximum responsibility and address the priorities, and to not engage in tactical maneuvering," was the similar statement from the president of the Federation of German Industries (BDI), Siegfried Russwurm.

 The distribution of votes leaves room for several coalition options, though steep losses suffered by the far-left Die Linke party exclude the much-discussed possibility of a government with a strong left-leaning bent.
 This appeared to have a moderate positive effect on investor sentiment: the DAX, Germany's blue-chip stock index, opened Monday with clear gains as markets were bolstered by the prospect of no drastic changes to come out of the world's fourth-largest economy.